jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="buttons-code-list" %}

-Note that the [Python] code needs to return key-value pairs ([Python dictionaries]) where the key is what the variable should be set to and the value is the button label.
+Note that the [Python] code needs to return a list of key-value pairs ([Python dictionaries]) where the key is what the variable should be set to and the value is the button label.
 This is different from the [YAML] syntax.

 This is equivalent to: